rajeevt2001/Dos-Music-Player/README.md

  - Input: Microsoft Compatible Mouse (Serial or PS/2) and Standard Keyboard

+## Absolute Minimum System Requirements
-Absolute Minimum (WAV / 486 Transcoder Mode)
+Using 486 Transcoder Mode
-Using native .wav files, or using the internal Transcoder Cache to pre-convert MP3s before playback:
+native .wav files, or using the internal Transcoder Cache to pre-convert MP3s before playback:

  - OS: MS-DOS 5.0+ with a DPMI host (CWSDPMI)